msizimkhize/Tic-Tac-Toe-Neural-Network/README.md

 2.  **Iterative Training:** A mechanism that saves new game data to enhance the model's accuracy after each match.
 3.  **Prediction Logic:** Utilising weighted outputs to determine the highest-probability winning move in real-time.

+---

 ## Getting Started

 To run the project locally:
 1. Clone the repository.
 2. Open `index.html` in any modern web browser.
-3. Select your difficulty level and begin the training session!
+3. Select the player mode and then your difficulty level and begin the training session!

 ## Interface Preview